wilhelmzeuschner/arduino_ad9833_waveform_gen/README.md

 I made some adjustments to make the GUI look and feel better.
 Support for a DS3231 RTC was added too.
-Additionally a 3D-Model of a 3D-printable Case designed by me and some images are available on Thingiverse.
+Additionally a 3D-Model of a 3D-printable Case designed by me and some images are available on Thingiverse (https://www.thingiverse.com/thing:2999358).